Marros – St Lawrence’s Church

 Current state

-The church visible today was significantly rebuilt in the early modern period.
-The tower is closest to its original appearance, but during renovation works, the original entrance to its spiral staircase was blocked, and a new entrance was placed in the western wall.
-All the windows were transformed in the nave, except for the late Gothic opening in the eastern part of the southern wall.
-The floor, plasters and equipment were also replaced.
+The today church was significantly rebuilt in the early modern period and enlarged with a northern chapel or transept.
+The tower is closest to its original appearance, but during renovation work the original entrance to its spiral staircase was blocked, and a 19th-century window was placed in the western wall, replacing a late Gothic opening.
+All the windows in the nave were rebuilt except for the 15th-century opening in the eastern part of the southern wall.
+The floor, roof truss, plaster and fittings were also replaced.
+The upper windows of the tower, the entrance portal to the porch and its vault, the arcade in the ground floor of the tower and the vault are medieval.

 bibliography: